traced-fabric/core/.changeset/clean-hats-return.md

 "@traced-fabric/core": patch
 ---

-Fixed disableTracing.ts not being exported buy the library
+Fixed disableTracing.ts not being exported by the library